 This Wednesday is our first Jamaican Night of the season from 5 to 8 pm.
 Vernon should be here playing the steel drums starting at 6 pm Caribbean time.
 The buffet will be “served” like last year, but, if enough of you prefer the old style of self-service, let us know and we can go back to that approach.
 There are pros and cons for both systems.
 Usually, our first buffet is lightly attended (no more than 130 tickets in past years), so it is always a good one to attend if you don’t like crowds.
 Remember, it is BYOB!
 Here is the menu:

-Jerk Chicken w/ Mango Salsa
+Jerk Chicken and Pork w/ Mango Salsa

 Spanish Town Style Potato Salad

 Jalapeno Corn Bread